xavierartot/Babel-Workflow-Free-Code-Camp/README.md

 # Free Code Camp challenge on 🔥
-Do you want to Work faster with an nice setup
+Work faster with an nice setup

 ### tasks
 - Reload your browser
 - Jade compilation
 - Lhint the syntax Javascript
 - Compile es2015 with [Babel](https://babeljs.io/)
-- Stylus compilation
+- Compilation with Stylus

 ### Prerequisites:
 1 Node, NPM and Gulp.